danpops/discogs-decisive/README.md

 # DiscogsDecisive
-Generate 3 random albums from your collection to listen to, categorized by genre.
+Generate at random **three albums** from your vinyl collection on Discogs to help you decide what to listen to.
+Just tell me the genre you want...

 Trust me.
-As a record collector for the past 10 years, I find myself having trouble to decide what to listen to next!
-Luckily, Python and Discogs made it a little easier for all of us.
+As a record collector for 10 years now, I find myself being indecisive when choosing what to listen to next!
+Luckily, Python and Discogs made it a little easier for us all.

 ## Installation